Spyromaniac31/cyberpatriots-ubuntu/checklist.md

 * `ps aux | grep netcat` returns all running processes with `netcat` in the name.
 Netcat is a networking utility that we don't want on the machine.
 * Note: If Netcat isn't running, the above command will still return one entry for `grep --color=auto netcat` (the process you invoke by running the command)
 * Learn more about `ps` [here](https://www.computernetworkingnotes.com/linux-tutorials/ps-aux-command-and-ps-command-explained.html)
+## 12. Configure Firefox 🦊
+* Go through Firefox settings and make everything as secure as possible.
+Make sure Firefox is updated before you do this, as settings may change between versions.